WillJRoper/GravyLensing/README.md

 - **Live camera input**: Captures webcam feed and segments the person in real time.
 - **Gravitational lens effect**: Applies FFT-based deflection to background images based on person mask.
 - **Multi-threaded**: Uses OpenMP and FFTW3 threaded plans for high performance.
-- **Qt6 GUI**: Displays either lensed output or debug grid with mask, background, and camera feed.
+- **Qt6 GUI**: Displays the lensed output using Qt6 (with an optional debugging view).
-- **Segmentation model**: Uses a TorchScript-exported DeepLabV3 MobileNet V3 model for person mask extraction.
+- **Segmentation model**: Uses a TorchScript-exported models for person mask extraction.
 - **Background cycling**: Load up to 10 images from `backgrounds/` and switch via key presses.

-- **Python example**: Standalone script (`python_example.py`) demonstrating the lens effect in Python.
+## TODO:

+- Optimise segementation step to remove bottleneck and smooth out small scale variations.
+- Enable turning on and off of "lens" feed (i.e. the person) in output video feed.
+- Utilise GPUs when available.

 ## Prerequisites